 *Don’t use glucosamine if you are allergic to shellfish.

 *People with glaucoma or intraocular hypertension may also have worsening eye pressure if they take a glucosamine supplement.

 Origin: Extract from a New Zealand mussel.

 What we know: Mussels are rich in omega-3 fatty acids, and because they reduce the production of prostaglandins (pro-inflammatory cytokines) and inflammation-causing leukotrienes, may have the same anti-inflammatory effects as fish oil.

-Studies: Results of both human and animal studies have been mixed.
+Studies: Results of both human and animal studies have been mixed for green-lipped mussel for arthritis.
 A 2006 Clinical Rheumatology review found benefit for both osteoarthritis (OA) and rheumatoid arthritis (RA) in two of five clinical trials.
 A 2008 review of trials for OA found benefit when green-lipped mussels were added to conventional therapies.
 Unlike NSAIDs, which can harm the stomach, green-lipped mussel extract may help heal ulcers.

 Dosage: Capsules, extract: 300-350 mg three times daily of extract for RA; 900-1200 mg daily for OA.

 Origin: A hormone produced by the pineal gland, which is located at the base of the brain.